Here’s Why You Really Shouldn’t Have Bumper Stickers on Your Car

 We get it—you love your life, and you’re proud of your family.
 Those little stick-figure-family decals you want to stick on your car are adorable, and you are super proud that your kids made the honor roll.
 (And, hey, their school was selling those bumper stickers for a fundraiser!)
 The problem, however, is that you might be inadvertently putting yourself and your family in danger by announcing things like that to the world.
 When you think about it, those stickers reveal a surprising amount of personal information, and that gives criminals the upper hand they need to potentially commit fraud, theft, and other crimes.

 Before we get into the nitty-gritty, a disclaimer: Studies have shown that most stalking victims are preyed upon by individuals they know personally, says Kent Bausman, PhD, a sociology professor at Maryville University.
 “The stereotype of the ‘stranger’ stalker lurking in the shadows [and] looking for visual cues of vulnerability is more of an urban legend,” he adds.

 However, that doesn’t mean you shouldn’t take all of the safety precautions you can to stay out of harm’s way.
-In fact, you should memorize these 9 tricks to outsmart criminals.
 “Safety is not about being paranoid—it is about being smart and being aware of what information we are sharing with the world,” says Ashley Glinka, a former federal law enforcement agent.
 “Criminals are opportunists; they prey on easy targets.”
 With that in mind, here’s what your bumper stickers are telling them.

 They can reveal where you and your family spend your time